Dr. Christopher H. Lean

-Currently I am a Post-Doctoral Researcher at the University of Sydney.
+Currently, I am a Post-Doctoral Researcher working in Prof. W. Ford Doolittles lab at Dalhousie University researching ecosystem evolution and possible biotic mechanisms for global climate regulation.
+Previously, I was a researcher at the University of Sydney (and remain there physically).
 My primary areas of research are philosophy of the life sciences (biology, ecology, medicine) and ethics (bioethics, environment, technology).
 Recently, I have been writing on the role of biotechnology in conservation science, invasive species, and the moral and legal ramifications of online genetic genealogies.

-I finished my PhD at the Australian National University in 2018.
+My PhD at the Australian National University was awarded in 2019.
 My dissertation, written under the supervision of Kim Sterelny, is entitled Ecological Kinds and the Units of Conservation.
 It focuses on the ontology of conservation science and its consequences for measuring biodiversity.
 This work lies at the intersection of philosophy of science, metaphysics, ethics, and policy, and is an active area of research.

 Please feel free to get in touch.
 You can e-mail me at Christopher[dot]lean[at]sydney[dot]edu[dot]au